wernerware/video-notes/obfuscation/README.md

 cp commons-collections4-4.1.jar commons-collections4-4.1_OBFUSCATED.jar
 ```

-You will need to clock "Add input" to get the unobfuscated jar onto the list, then click on that list item so that it is highlighted, and click "Add output", selecting your copied jar for that.
+You will need to click "Add input" to get the unobfuscated jar onto the list, then click on that list item so that it is highlighted, and click "Add output", selecting your copied jar for that.

 ![Input/Output](images/input-output.png)